 Coronavirus Impacts on Amazon Advertising: A Two-Week Retrospective

-In the spirit of continuing to be your trusted partner, advisor, and sharer of marketplaces information during this difficult time, I’ve put together the below recap of changes that we’ve seen on Amazon for advertising partners and how we’ve reacted and adapted to those changes as this disease progressed over the last few weeks.
+In the spirit of continuing to be your trusted partner, advisor, and sharer of retail media network information during this difficult time, I’ve put together the below recap of changes that we’ve seen on Amazon for advertising partners and how we’ve reacted and adapted to those changes as this disease progressed over the last few weeks.

 Essential or Non-Essential?